-Build a Micromobility Network Build nearly 10,000 miles of micromobility infrastructure, including protected lanes and trails.
+Build a Micromobility Network

+Build nearly 10,000 miles of micromobility infrastructure, including protected lanes and trails.

+Strategies

+(Horizon.)

-Invest in Free Short-Trip Service Fund shared personal mobility, including scooters and electric bikes, within 3 miles of transit.
+Invest in Free Short-Trip Service

+Fund shared personal mobility, including scooters and electric bikes, within 3 miles of transit.

 Other strategies that contributed to modal shift.

-Suite of Growth Pattern Strategies

-By changing the growth pattern in Round 2 analysis, more households and jobs are in areas where the active transportation investments were

-Apply Time-of-Day Tolls on All Freeways Toll vehicles on highways based on the time of day and the number of occupants in the vehicle.
+(Horizon_t) Suite of Growth Pattern Strategies By changing the growth pattern in Round 2 analysis, more households and jobs are in areas where the active transportation investments were focused.
+Ap Strategies Apply Time-of-Day Tolls on All Freeways Toll vehicles on highways based on the time of day and the number of occupants in the vehicle.
 Active (walk & bike) mode share in 2015, and Futures round 1 and round 2 analysis

-the Future

-Green
+Note that mode share is reflective of commute mode; the share is higher when accounting for all trips.

+18

 While still present, transit overcrowding was partially alleviated, with new Bus Rapid Transit (BRT) lines as well as a new Transbay Rail Crossing playing a key role.

+Build a Next-Generation BRT Network

 Make Strategic Transit Investments

-Build a Next-Generation BRT Network